samaguire/TabularEditorScripts/README.md

 ## Macro Management Scripts

-The scripts in the "Mangement" folder of this repo are designed to be run from within Visual Studio Code without Tabular Editor running.
+The scripts in the "Management" folder of this repo are designed to be run from within Visual Studio Code without Tabular Editor running.

 - Macros Export from TE.csx
 - Macros Import into TE.csx
 - Settings Backup.csx
 - Settings Restore.csx
-- TE Script Compiler Update.csx (for updating the script compiler in Tabular Editor 2, not required for Tabular Editor 3)
+- TE2 Script Compiler Update.csx

-These scripts are are compatible with either Tabular Editor 3 or Tabular Editor 2.
-(With the exception of the 'TE Script Compiler Update.csx' script which doesn't apply to Tabular Editor 3.)
+These scripts are compatible with either Tabular Editor 3 or Tabular Editor 2.
+(With the exception of the 'TE2 Script Compiler Update.csx' script which applies to Tabular Editor 2 only.)

 The default behaviour is to export/import into/from Tabular Editor 3 if it is detected, otherwise, Tabular Editor 2 will be used.
 This behaviour can be controlled by setting the variable 'TE3overTE2' to 'true' or 'false' in the export/import scripts.
 If the variable 'TE3overTE2' is set to 'false', then Tabular Editor 2 will be exported/imported into/from even if Tabular Editor 3 is installed.

 ## Warning

-Though I do put much care into ensuring these scripts work.
-However, I offer no support if the use of these scripts either breaks TE3 or a model you are working.
-Use at your own risk
+Use at your own risk!
+Although I put much care into ensuring these scripts work, I offer no support if the use of these scripts breaks either Tabular Editor or a model you are working on.